IITD-data-systems/ws-2024/lab4/index.md

 CSV file. (you can find this operator implemented in `scope/builtins/outputters.py`)

+In our working directory "ws24_demo", let's create a new file called `ml_test.py` and start writing our code.

 First let's get all our necessary imports out of the way:

 ```python